• Skip to primary navigation

 Use the pizza dough recipe with my honey sriracha chicken pizza recipe or pizza rolls!

 Craving more bold flavors?
-Browse my full selection of Italian recipes for more family-style favorites that are perfect for Sunday dinner.
+Browse my Italian recipes for more family-style favorites that are perfect for Sunday dinner.

 FAQ's

-What type of flour is best for this pizza dough recipe?
+What type of flour is ideal for this pizza dough recipe?

-While traditional all-purpose flour works fine, the recipe recommends using 00 flour for the best results, which can be found in most grocery stores or online.
+While traditional all-purpose flour works fine, the recipe recommends using 00 flour for ideal results, which can be found in most grocery stores or online.

 How should I measure the flour for this recipe if I don't have a scale?

-If you don't have a kitchen scale, the "spoon and sweep" method is the best alternative for accurately measuring the flour.
+If you don't have a kitchen scale, the spoon and sweep method is a great alternative for accurately measuring the flour.

 How do I create the right environment for the yeast and dough to rise?